SatyaVinay/OpenSource/README.md

 Opportunities to contribute to the project (technical and/or other needs, besides financial):

 They have mentioned that interested contributors are welcome to participate in bug fixes and feature enhancements.
 Personally I feel, documentation can be made more detailed and user friendly, and use of detailed comments in all code segments.
-Also, I am interested to learn how we can use this platform in other projects.
+It will be interesting to learn, how this platform can be implemented in other projects.

 Project 3: Swot